Kursk State Medical University (KSMU)

 | University Full Name | Kursk State Medical University (KSMU) |

-| Location | Kursk, Russia (Central Russia — 450 km south of Moscow) |
+| Location | Kursk, Central Russia — ~450 km south of Moscow; historic city; safe, well-connected; long tradition of hosting international students |

-| Established | 1935 — one of Russia's oldest and largest medical universities |
+| Established | 1935 — one of Russia's oldest and most established medical universities; 90+ years of continuous operation |

 | Degree Awarded | Doctor of General Medicine (equivalent to MBBS) |